craffel/pretty-midi/README.md

-pretty_midi.py contains utility function/classes for handling MIDI data, so that it's in a format which is easy to modify and extract information from.
+pretty_midi contains utility function/classes for handling MIDI data, so that it's in a format which is easy to modify and extract information from.

 As of now it relies on the python-midi package: